 Association “Stones of Remembrance”

 Karl Jindrich, deceased 2016

-These aims were altered and took share during the course of the project’s development.
+These aims were altered and took shape during the course of the project’s development.

-- We want to remember the destinies of the murdered Jewish people thereby providing a place for them in their former home districts.
+- We want to remember the fates of the murdered Jewish people thereby providing a place for them in their former home districts.

 The traumas that the families have suffered cannot be healed, but our desire is to help relieve the pain as much as possible.

 Part of our contribution is to show that something has changed in Vienna and Austria.

 - This means a lot to the surviving family members.

 - Our projects are partly financed by sponsorships, building-stones and donations.
 This is not only a financial support.
 It is very important for us that many people participate in developing the project.